sebastianbergmann/phpunit-documentation-english/src/risky-tests.rst

 PHPUnit is by default strict about tests that do not test anything.
-This check can be disabled by using the ``--dont-report-useless-tests`` option on the :ref:`command line <textui.clioptions>` or by setting ``beStrictAboutTestsThatDoNotTestAnything="false"`` in PHPUnit's :ref:`configuration file <appendixes.configuration>`.
+This check can be disabled by using the ``--dont-report-useless-tests`` option on the :ref:`command line <textui.command-line-options>` or by setting ``beStrictAboutTestsThatDoNotTestAnything="false"`` in PHPUnit's :ref:`configuration file <appendixes.configuration>`.